EGreg/Platform-history/platform/README.txt

-This document is about the Q Framework, by Gregory Magarshak
+This document is about the Q Platform, by Gregory Magarshak

 DESIGN GOALS
 ------------